openeuler-mirror/donau-slurm-wrappers/README.en.md

 # donau-slurm-wrappers

 #### Description
-Donau-slurm-wrappers provide some scripts with for Slurm users to get start with Donau Scheduler quickly.
+Donau-slurm-wrappers provide some scripts for Slurm users to get start with Donau Scheduler quickly.
 These scripts with slurm command syntax and options execute Donau-CLI commands in the background.

 Commands include: